 - Guest Lounge

 The main house has 9 bedrooms, some with views over the gardens or across to distant summits after which they take their name.
 Local designer Alison Tordoff has used striking wallpapers, fun fabrics and a touch of bling lighting to give the rooms plenty of pizzazz.
 Jonathan and Caroline, meanwhile, made sure of the creature comforts, including superb mattresses (many of them kingsize), Egyptian cotton linens, Herdwick-wool carpets, REN toiletries and waffle robes in the bathrooms.
 Everything is spotlessly maintained, too.

 Rooms vary in size and layout - a couple are cosy (but others are huge), some have a walk-in closet or dressing room, and bathrooms range from shower cubicles to whirlpool tubs.
-We liked the look of Windermere, with its Balinese-style four-poster and exotic-bird wallpaper giving pops of orange on a pale grey-white palette.
+We loved our stay in Windermere, with its Balinese-style four-poster and exotic-bird wallpaper giving pops of orange on a pale grey-white palette.
 There's also a cool TV hidden as a mirror.
 Orrest Head is a proper suite, with a separate sitting room where you can relax beneath branch- and bird stencils in front of a vast mirror-TV.
 Its bedroom has what may well be the biggest headboard in Cumbria (it had to be reassembled in situ).
 Langdale is one of the smaller rooms, but comes with a canopied kingsize bed and a big Gothic-arched window.
 You'll see these pointed arches reflected in furnishings throughout the hotel, many of them custom-made in Cumbria.

 There's also a separate little Coach House - the 10th 'room' - for those wanting more privacy.
 Downstairs is a boudoirish, romantic double bedroom and a blingtastic bathroom (think LED mood lighting, silver-sheened spa bath).
 Its living-dining area is upstairs, with a faux-croc sofa and sparkling Love Frankie chandelier, alongside a kitchenette (equipped only for reheating and simple prepping, not full cooking) plus a dinner table which extends to seat 10, in case you suddenly make lots of friends.